In-Depth Review: WEN 3962 Two-Speed Band Saw with Stand and Worklight

 Pound for pound, each and every version of the WEN 3962 Two-Speed Band Saw has the best possible cutting capacity for a saw their size, whether it's the 9-inch, 10-inch, or 14-inch band saw you're using.
 Just watch out for adjustment issues across the board (the main Achilles Heel of the WEN line of band saws).

-- It's available on Amazon.com in three variants: 9 inches, 10 inches, and 14 inches.
+- It's available for purchase in three variants: 9 inches, 10 inches, and 14 inches.

 - You're ensured of the cleanest cuts thanks to the unit's cut capacity of 6 inches deep and 9¾ inches wide.